 Stay nearby in Aviemore for the best selection of accommodation and dining options.
 This traditional Scottish town is super charming and offers a warm welcome.
 After skiing, hit The Old Bridge Inn to experience a taste of typical Scottish pub culture and a great selection of Scotch whiskey.
 Don’t forget that skiing is also an epic hangover cure…

-Rounding out our list is The Lecht 2090 (also known as just ‘Lecht’), which is approximately two hours by car from Aberdeen Airport.
+Rounding out our list is The Lecht 2090 (also known as just ‘Lecht’), which is approximately an hour by car from Aberdeen Airport.
 At the base, you’ll find a rental shop, café, and ticket office.
 Want to nail your first turns?
 Lecht is particularly popular with beginners, thanks to its mix of easy-going terrain.
 Plus, with extensive snowmaking – especially on the beginner runs – you can ride all winter long.

 There isn’t much snowmaking higher up.
 And, due to the lower elevation, natural conditions can often be marginal.
 So, if you’re looking for deeper snow and advanced terrain, head to one of the other resorts instead.
 When it’s time to rest your head (and legs), stay at Tomintoul.
 Keen to pop out for a classic Highlands drink?
 Aim for Glenlivet House and sample some of the finest whiskey in the country.
 Well, that’s certainly a hot topic of debate in Scotland…